whichdigital/ksv/README.md

 "true", "yes", "y" and "1", which are mapped to true, otherwise false.

 annotation parameter:
-* name (optional): the name of the column this property is instanciated from.
+* name (optional): the name of the column this property is instantiated from.
 If no name is provided, the name of the annotated property is used.

 #### @CsvTimestamp
 for **LocalDate** and **LocalDateTime**.